USS Honolulu CL-48

 Battle of Kolombangara

-On July 13, 1943 she participated in the Battle of Kolombangara.
-Shortly after midnight contact was made with an enemy cruiser-destroyer force in "The Slot."
-At 01:10, the Honolulu opened fire on a Sendai-class cruiser; after three salvos the target burst into flame and was soon dead in the water.
+On July 13, 1943 shortly after midnight, at the start of the Battle of Kolombangara (Second Battle of Kula Gulf) contact was made with an enemy cruiser-destroyer force in "The Slot."
+At 1:10am, Honolulu opened fire targeting a Sendai-class cruiser; after three salvos the target burst into flame and was soon dead in the water.
 The Honolulu then shifted fire to an enemy destroyer, which was immediately hit and disappeared.
-At 02:11, a torpedo very near the surface struck the starboard side of the Honolulu, blowing a hole in her hull.
+At 2:11am, a torpedo very near the surface struck the starboard side of the Honolulu, blowing a hole in her hull.
 The task force then retired to Tulagi for temporary repairs, and then departed for the large naval base at Pearl Harbor.
 On 16 August, the USS Honolulu arrived at Pearl Harbor for major repairs.
 She then proceeded to the shipyard at Mare Island, near San Francisco, for more work.

 After the additional repairs at Mare Island, the Honolulu departed from San Francisco on 17 November 1943 to continue her role in the struggle against Japan.
 She arrived at Espiritu Santo on 11 December, and then resumed operations in the Solomons later that month.
 On 27 December 1943 she engaged in the bombardment of an enemy barge, troop, and supply concentration on Bougainville Island.
 In the early months of 1944 the cruiser continued bombardments and patrols in the Solomon Islands.
 She screened the landings on Green Island on 13 February, before retiring from the Solomons to begin preparations for the Saipan and Guam operations in the Marianas Islands.